igorvoltaic/lizard/README.md

 1. Add more reports

 Demo have been deployed to Heroku.
-If you visit [https://lizard-inventory.herokuapp.com/](https://lizard-inventory.herokuapp.com/) you should see live app!
+If you visit [https://lizard-inventory.herokuapp.com/](https://lizard-inventory.herokuapp.com/) you should see the live app!